GWCustom/bfabric-web-apps/README.md

 <h3 align="center">B-Fabric Web Apps</h3>

   <p align="center">
-    A web-based platform for developing and integrating satellite applications around the B-Fabric Laboratory Information Management System (LIMS).
+    A Python-based library designed for the development and integration of satellite applications with the B-Fabric Laboratory Information Management System (LIMS).
     <br />
     <a href="https://pypi.org/project/bfabric-web-apps/"><strong>Explore the documentation »</strong></a>
     <br />